3D model preparation and optimization

 Both objects can be detected and tracked by EasyAR.

-Check reference paths in files
+Check referenced paths in files

 Paths referenced within model files must be relative paths, not absolute paths.